Vansh404/gmr-gpu/README.md

 | gmr-gpu | 2 clips (0.1%) | 2.6× |

-A clip counts as a *failure* for a method when its tracking error on that clip exceeds **2×** the other method's — the same head-to-head test in both directions.
+A clip counts as a *failure* for a method when its tracking error on that clip exceeds **2×** the other method's, the same head-to-head test in both directions.

 My running hypothesis for this phenomena is that the production solver is a